ted-ross/transom/input/components/messenger/index.md

 Connection management happens under the covers, leaving you to focus on your application.
 Messenger supports point-to-point messaging.

+The AMQP Messenger API is part of the
+[Qpid Proton](@site-url@/proton/index.html) toolkit for making any application speak AMQP.

   || *Languages* || C, Java, Perl, PHP, Python, Ruby ||
   || *Platforms* || Linux, OS X, JVM ||
   || *AMQP versions* || 1.0 ||